 - Point to the more options button and click Change Style.
 Click Options.

-On the Classes tab, notice that a balanced market range is between -20 and 20.
+On the Classes tab, notice that a balanced market range (styled with a while fill) is between -20 and 20.
 Showing these areas wouldn't be particularly helpful for your company's upper management, which wants to capitalize on areas where demand significantly exceeds supply.
 The two green shades for demand exceeds supply have a factor of 20 and above.
 You'll filter this layer to include only those with a Leakage/Surplus Factor of 20 and higher.

 - Click Cancel.

-- Open the Filter window and create the expression 2017 Leakage/Surplus Factor: Electronics & Appliance Stores (NAICS 4431) is at least 20.
+- Open the Filter window for Market Opportunity and create the expression Electronics/Appliances Stores (4431):L/S is at least 20.

 Overall, your filter expression will display features with a Leakage/Surplus Factor of at least 20.
 The result should include only the green features.

 Your layer now displays only block groups where demand significantly exceeds supply.
 Most of these block groups are on the eastern and northern part of Manhattan Island.